spatialstatisticsupna/LACPD_Article/README.md

 <p align="center">
   <img align="center" width="400" src="./Real_study/graphs/wadi_as_sirham.png" alt="Itoiz reservoir">
   <p align="center"> Figure 1: Wadi As-Sirham valley in Saudi Arabia.
 The graph shows the maximum value composite (MVC) of the region in 2019 from Landsat 7-8 scenes.
-The fields used in the analysis are framed within red rectangles.
-The location of the region  </p>
+The fields used in the analysis are framed within red rectangles: Field 1 corresponds to the one on top, Field 2 is located on the middle-left hand side, and the Field 3 is at the bottom-right.
+The graph on the top-right shows the location of the valley within Saudi Arabia. </p>
 </p>

 The data is available